 1. 2 Mindhacks to Keep Marketers From Losing Out

 This blog post from Search Engine Watch explores the findings of two psychological studies: The Framing Effect and “Prospect Theory: An Analysis of Decision Under Risk.”
-Basically, it boils down to the ideas that wording matters (this comes up again later) and people tend to value a product more after it is incorporated into their status quo.
+Basically, it boils down to the idea that wording matters, and people tend to value a product more after it is incorporated into their status quo.
 The post also gives brief guidelines on using these two principles in your ad copy and landing pages.